codesnippetspro/code-snippets/readme.txt

  To turn safe mode off, either [comment out](http://php.net/manual/language.basic-syntax.comments.php) this line or delete it.

-You can also activate safe mode on a per-page basis by appending `?snippets-safe-mode=true` to the URL.
+You can also activate safe mode on a per-page basis by appending `?snippets-safe-mode=true` to the URL – this will only work if the current user is logged in as an administrator.

 = Can I search and replace text inside the code editor? = The code editor supports several search and replace commands, accessible through keyboard shortcuts: